caplogic/Mappedbus/README.md

 writer.open();
 ```

 In the code above the file "/tmp/test" is on disk and thus it's memory mapped by the library.
-To instead use the library with shared memory, point to a file in "/dev/shm", for example, "/dev/shm/test".
+To use the library with shared memory instead, point to a file in "/dev/shm", for example, "/dev/shm/test".

 When using a memory mapped file the messages will be lazily persisted to disk.
-With shared memory the messages will instead be stored in the RAM.
+With shared memory the messages will be stored in the RAM.
 <br><br>
 Read/write messages using objects:
 ```java